 Almost every master bedroom includes a dresser and/or an armoire to store your essentials, such as socks, undergarments, and jewelry and personal items.
 A typical six-drawer rectangular dresser measures 60″ in width, 20″ deep and 30″ in height.
 An armoire is often taller than a dresser, around 60″ wide, 17″ deep and 60″ in height.
 If you have a lot of clothes, jewelry, personal items and not a lot of space, the armoire adds almost double the height in storage while taking up the same amount of square footage as a dresser.

 A nightstand is an essential bedroom fixture, a place to put your phone, favorite nighttime reading material and alarm clock.
 Nightstands are usually square and come in pairs: one for each side of the bed.
 An average nightstand measures around 20″ wide and 20″ deep.
 The height of the nightstand should be equal — or close to — the height of your bed frame and mattress so that the pieces align properly.

-Media Storage Unit and Bookshelf
+Media Storage Unit and Bookshelf for Bedroom